atomic-penguin/sm-hidden/README.md

 * How is the next Hidden determined?
   - If an Iris player kills the Hidden, then they will be rewarded by getting to play the Hidden next.
   - If no Iris player kills the Hidden, then a random player will be selected to play the Hidden next.
-  - A server admin, may force the next Hidden with the `sm_nexthidden` command, instead of random selection.

 * What maps can we play this gamemode on?
   - The plugin will only run on Arena mode maps.
 Because there is only one life per round in arena,